 You have the right to obtain an independent educational evaluation of your child.
-An independent educational evaluation Revised January 27, 2022 is an evaluation conducted by a qualified examiner who is not employed by the school district.
-Upon request, the school district shall provide you with information about where an independent educational evaluation may be obtained and the school district's criteria for independent educational evaluations.
-Whenever an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria used when an evaluation is initiated by the school district.
-You have the right to:
+An independent educational evaluation is an evaluation conducted by a qualified examiner who is not employed by the School District.
+Upon request, the School District shall provide you with information about where an independent educational evaluation may be obtained and the School District's criteria for independent educational evaluations.
+Whenever an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria used when an evaluation is initiated by the School District.

-Have the school district pay for the independent evaluation if you disagree with the school district's evaluation.
-However, the school district may, without unnecessary delay, initiate a hearing to show that its evaluation is appropriate or that the evaluation obtained by you does not meet the school district's criteria.
-If the decision of the hearing officer is that the school district's evaluation is appropriate, you still have the right to an independent educational evaluation, but not at public expense.
+You have the right to have the School District pay for the independent evaluation if you disagree with the School District's evaluation.
+However, the School District may, without unnecessary delay, initiate a hearing to show that its evaluation is appropriate or that the evaluation obtained by you does not meet the School District's criteria.
+If the decision of the hearing officer is that the School District's evaluation is appropriate, you still have the right to an independent educational evaluation, but not at public expense.

-If you obtain an independent educational evaluation at private expense, the results of the evaluation must be considered by the school district and may be presented as evidence at a due process hearing.
-If a due process hearing officer requests an independent educational evaluation as part of a hearing, the cost of the evaluation will be paid by the school district.
+If you obtain an independent educational evaluation at private expense, the results of the evaluation must be considered by the School District and may be presented as evidence at a due process hearing.
+If a due process hearing officer requests an independent educational evaluation as part of a hearing, the cost of the evaluation will be paid by the School District.

-INDIVIDUALIZED EDUCATION PLAN (IEP)
+Individualized Education Plan (IEP)

-The Individualized Education Plan (IEP) is a written plan for the education of an educationally disabled child, which is developed by the school district's IEP Team and the parent, and which provides the special education or special education and educationally related services for the child within an approved program.
-The IEP Team includes: The parents of the child; The child's regular education teacher; Special education teacher; Special education provider, if appropriate; Representative of the school district, referred to as an LEA; An individual who can interpret the instructional implications of evaluation results; Other individuals who have knowledge or special expertise regarding the child; and the student, when appropriate.
+The Individualized Education Plan (IEP) is a written plan for the education of an educationally disabled child, which is developed by the School District's IEP Team and the parent(s)/guardian(s), and which provides the special education or special education and educationally related services for the child within an approved program.
+The IEP Team includes: The parent(s)/guardian(s) of the child; The child's regular education teacher; Special education provider, if appropriate; Representative of the School District, referred to as an LEA; An individual who can interpret the instructional implications of evaluation results; Other individuals who have knowledge or special expertise regarding the child; and the student, when appropriate.
 The IEP Team will meet annually, near or at the end of the term of each IEP, to assess the effectiveness of the current plan and to develop a new IEP.
 The IEP Team may meet at any time to review the provisions of the IEP and, if appropriate, to make changes to the IEP.
-Any modifications to the IEP require parental written consent.
+Any modifications to the IEP require parent(s)/guardian(s) written consent.
 Each teacher and service provider listed as being responsible for implementing the IEP shall be provided with a copy of the complete IEP.